 Tip 4: Before you use the UV light to cure the adhesive make sure that you carefully clean up any overflown gel at the side of your phone as you don’t want to have unnecessary glue outside of the screen protector after the bonding process is completed.

 Tip 5: If there are any bubbles inside the adhesive as you pour it onto the center of your screen, make sure to remove them from the blob and then proceed into placing the protector onto the screen.

-Tip 6: If the screen protector is not aligned correctly, you can re-align it right before you use the UV light and not afterwards as it will be too hard to move.
+Tip 6: If the screen protector is not aligned correctly, you can re-align it right before you use the UV light and not after it as it’ll be too hard to move.

-In addition, I highly recommend you to disable the fingerprint unlock mode before you apply the screen protector as some of them can mess up the recognition system of your phone (Mine didn’t recognize my fingerprint so I had to re-register it to make it work).
-That’s all for this article and as always if you have any questions, make sure to leave them down below in the comment section.
-I will be glad to read them all and assist you in any way I can.
+In addition, I highly recommend you disable the fingerprint unlock mode before you apply the screen protector as some of them can mess up the recognition system of your phone.
+Mine didn’t recognize my fingerprint so I had to re-register it to make it work.